Libraries Unlimited Gender Pay Gap as at April 2021

 - Reducing the Gender Pay Gap

-We recognise that a disproportionate number of roles in our organisation are occupied by woman, a majority of which are part time roles.
-We are committed to equality and diversity and to being a fair, open, and honest employer, and we will continue to identify ways in which we can minimise the Gender Pay Gap.
-We want to create greater diversity in our staff across the whole organisation to better represent the communities that we serve.
-In particular, we want to encourage more men into frontline roles, women into senior roles in all areas of the organisation especially traditionally male dominated sectors, and men to utilise flexible working and family friendly policies such as Shared Parental Leave.
+As an organisation, we are disappointed that we continue to have a Gender Pay Gap, We also recognise that these results will also have been affected by the significantly fewer relief staff working during this period, as explained above.
+Addressing our GPG is something that we remain committed to continually working on, focussing on creating greater diversity in our staff across the whole organisation to better represent the communities we work in.
+In particular, we continue to work on encouraging more men into frontline roles, women into senior roles in all areas of the organisation especially traditionally male-dominated sectors, and men to utilise flexible working and family friendly policies such as Shared Parental Leave.

-- Building more substantial posts to be attractive to a wider range of people through things like combining roles as vacancies come up (including roles across different locations).
+- Continuing to build more substantial posts to be attractive to a wider range of people through things like combining roles as vacancies come up (including roles across different locations).

 - Promoting the flexibility of our relief roles to all members of the community who may be attracted by that flexibility, such as students, self-employed individuals with their own businesses or part time workers who want additional income and in particular men so that our relief roles are more representative of the communities we support.

 - Promoting workplace flexibility for both men and women in roles where possible, such as hybrid working (home and office based), job sharing or compressed hours.
 Also encouraging men to work flexibly so that it is not seen as only a female benefit.